-You know that what you eat affects your overall health, so it shouldn’t be a surprise that it affects your oral health, as well.
-And just as you can be careful about what you eat to have a healthy heart or healthy skin, you can try to include these foods in your diet to have healthy teeth.
+You know that what you eat affects your overall health, so it shouldn’t be a surprise that it affects your oral health.
+And just as you can be careful about what you eat to have a healthy heart or skin, you can try to include these foods in your diet to have healthy teeth.

-Not only does cheese contain a good amount of calcium and protein – nutrients that strengthen tooth enamel – but a study published in the journal of the American Academy of General Dentistry found that eating cheese increased the pH of the mouth, lowering the risk of tooth decay.
+Not only does cheese contain a good amount of calcium and protein – nutrients that strengthen tooth enamel – but a study published in the journal of the American Academy of General Dentistry found that eating cheese increased the mouth’s pH, lowering the risk of tooth decay.
 It is believed that the chewing required to eat cheese increases saliva production in the mouth.

 As with cheese, yogurt is very high in calcium and protein, making it a great choice for teeth health.
 Additionally, the probiotics (beneficial bacteria) that yogurt contains benefit the gums because it crowds out bacteria that cause cavities.
 When choosing your yogurt, make sure you go for a plain variety with no added sugar.

 You’ve probably been advised already to include leafy greens in your diet.
 One more reason to do so is that they’re full of vitamins and minerals (and low in calories) that can promote oral health.
 They’re also high in calcium, an important factor in building strong teeth, and they contain folic acid, a type of B vitamin that can treat gum disease in pregnant women.